digitaltostore/SDK-XY/README.md

 * CoreLocation framework

 ## CocoaPods
-To integrate DTSXY SDK into your Xcode project using CocoaPods, add into your pod file:
+To integrate DataXY SDK into your Xcode project using CocoaPods, add into your pod file:
 ```
 source 'https://github.com/digitaltostore/specXY.git'
 . . .
-pod 'DTSXY'
+pod 'DataXY'
 ```

 ## Getting started